gradle/gradle/design-docs/publication-model.md

         }
     }

-Running `gradle publish` will publish to the remote repostory, with the customisations.
+Running `gradle publish` will publish to the remote repository, with the customisations.
 Running `gradle publishLocalMaven` will publish to the local
 Maven repository, with the same customisations.

 To customise the `ivy.xml`: